Gafum/fast-math/README.md

 # Fast Math Website

 Fast Math is a web application designed to help users improve their math skills through various interactive exercises and practice tasks.
 The website provides a user-friendly interface and a wide range of features to enhance learning and understanding of mathematical concepts.
+This site was developed for a science project at school in Ukrainian by an 11th grade student to prepare for final exams.
+Now the site supports three languages: English, German, and Ukrainian.

 ## Getting Started

-To run the project locally, simply clone this repository and navigate to the project directory.
-Download all packages with `yarn install`.
-Then, run the command `yarn dev` to start the development server.
-Make any changes as necessary, and use `git push` to deploy the changes to your repository.
+To run this project locally, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project directory.
+3. Install dependencies using `yarn install`.
+4. Start the development server using `yarn dev`.

 ## Features